christopher5106/christopher5106.github.io/_posts/2016-09-16-about-loss-functions-multinomial-logistic-logarithm-cross-entropy-square-errors-euclidian-absolute-frobenius-hinge.markdown

 In information theory, if you try to identify all classes with a code of a length depending of his probability, that is $$ - \log q $$, where q is your estimated probability, then the expected length in reality (p being the real probability) is given by the cross-entropy.

-In natural language processing, we may also speek of **perplexity** defined by
+Note that in natural language processing, we may also speek of **perplexity** defined by

 $$ 2^{ \text{crossentropy}(p,q)} = 2^{ - \frac{1}{N} \sum_{n=1}^N \log_2 q(x_n) } $$

+seen as an indicator of the number of possibilities for the variable to predict, since the perplexity of a uniform k-class random variable would be k.

 Last, let's remind that the combined sigmoid and cross-entropy has a very simple and stable derivative